gnosia93/mlops-on-aws/README.md

 # mlops-on-aws

-In this workshop, we will go through how to build machine learing pipeline with apache airflow and MLflow
+In this workshop, we're going to go through how to build machine learing pipeline with apache airflow and MLflow